SonomaDeepThought/ssu_geosciences/README.md

  ```
  https://stats.stackexchange.com/questions/52274/how-to-choose-a-predictive-model-after-k-fold-cross-validation

  Say we have two models, say a linear regression model and a neural network.
-How can we say which model is better?
-We can do
+How can we say which model is
- K-fold cross-validation and see which one proves better at predicting the test set points.
-But once we have used cross-
+ better?
+We can do K-fold cross-validation and see which one proves better at predicting the test set
- validation to select the better performing model, we train that model (whether it be the linear regression or the neural
+ points.
+But once we have used cross-validation to select the better performing model, we train that
- network) on all the data.
-We don't use the actual model instances we trained during cross-validation for our final predictive
+ model (whether it be the linear regression or the neural network) on all the data.
+We don't use the
- model.
+ actual model instances we trained during cross-validation for our final predictive model.
  ```